Tornado outbreak of January 12, 2023: East Griffin–Jenkinsburg–Jackson Lake, Georgia

 As this tornado passed south of Worthville, it quickly intensified back to EF2 strength, causing widespread significant damage to trees and homes in several neighborhoods along SR 36 west of Jackson Lake.
 One tree fell on a car on Haley Road, killing the passenger and critically injuring the driver.
 Maintaining EF2 intensity, the tornado then moved through the southern part Newton County and caused additional major damage to houses in several neighborhoods along the shore of Jackson Lake, both west of and along SR 212.
 The EF1 tornado to the north of this tornado then dissipated after the latter had entered Jasper County at 4:57 p.m.
 EST (21:57 UTC).
-This tornado then caused intermittent EF1 to low-end EF2 damage after crossing the county line.
+It then caused intermittent EF1 to low-end EF2 damage after crossing the county line.
 The Bear Creek Marina and several campers were destroyed along this segment of the path.
 The tornado then became weak, damaging more trees at EF0 intensity as it approached and crossed SR 11, before dissipating near Margery Lake at 5:01 pm EST (22:01 UTC).
 The tornado was on the ground for 31.98 mi.
 In addition to the fatality, ten other people were injured.
 An indirect fatality was attributed to this tornado the following day when a state transportation worker was knocked out of a bucket truck by a falling tree limb while trying to restore powerlines after the storm in Jasper County.